Nathaniel (Charles) Rothschild (1877-1923)

 Sundry papers, including a certified copy of Charles’ Medical Student's Registration Certificate, 1896; letters from Charles Rothschild to George Gare requesting the sending of birds nests to Tring Park for research purposes, 1900-1909; bundles of letters regarding beetle collecting, 1919-1922.

-(Nathaniel) Charles Rothschild, private papers, research for proposed book on the history of finance, 1875-1918
+Charles Rothschild, private papers, research and drafts for proposed book on the history of finance, 1875-1918

 000/587, 000/1305, 2 files

 Documents concerning the Probate and estate of Charles Rothschild.

 Charles Rothschild, International Conference on Nature Conservation, sundry papers, 1915

 Papers relating to the first International Conference on Nature Conservation, 1915, including correspondence concerning the appointment the Hon N.C.
 Rothschild as a delegate of Great Britain to the first International Conference on Nature Conservation, 1915.
 The papers include the draft text of speech given by Charles at the conference, in which he discusses domestic measures in Britain for nature conservancy and outlines measures towards a common international approach for nature conservancy.